Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

-The strong assumption of independence of the coefficients, through different blocks in the covariance, may not be fully justifiable in real applications.
-However, this assumption leads to a great computational advantage in terms of forming a block diagonal covariance model in the GP model.
-Traditionally a GP fitting involves a computational complexity of $O(m^3)=O(n^3r^3)$.
-In the basis representation approach the complexity of our model is $O(N_y^3 r^3)$, where $N_y << n$.
-The block diagonal assumption further reduces the cost to $O(N_y r^3)$.
-In section 3 we discuss how this assumption is a compromise between fidelity and complexity.
-Furthermore, it is not common knowledge to know how to specify the covariance structures for the truncated basis representation due to the mathematical challenge of finding explicit expressions for the covariance \citep{JS08}.
-Nevertheless, there is an alternative way to efficiently model complex spatial covariance structures with the added bonus of a suitable depiction of the nonstationarity structure into our calibration algorithm.
+The specification of the covariance structures for the truncated basis representation is a mathematical challenge: finding explicit expressions for the covariance is hard \citep{JS08}.
+There is an alternative way to efficiently model complex spatial covariance structures with the added bonus of a suitable depiction of the nonstationarity structure into our calibration algorithm: the SPDE approach.
 We introduce it in the next section.